 We expect that students will behave in a manner that is dignified, respectful, and courteous to all people, regardless of sex, ethnic/racial origin, religious background, sexual orientation, or disability.
 Behaviors that infringe on the rights of another individual will not be tolerated.
 Students are expected to exhibit a high level of honesty and integrity in their pursuit of higher education.
+Students engaging in an act that violates the standards of academic integrity will find education.
 Students engaging in an act that violates the standards of academic integrity will find themselves facing academic and/or disciplinary sanctions.
 Academic misconduct is any act, or attempt, which gives an unfair advantage to the student.
 Additionally, any behavior specifically prohibited by a faculty member in the course syllabus or class discussion may be considered as academic misconduct.
 For more information on academic misconduct policies and procedures please review the Student Code of Conduct.